timothyhollabaugh/OctoPrint-LcdController/README.md

 Wire each of the buttons from their GPIO pin to ground as follows:

-  up: 15
+- up: 15
-  down: 21
+- down: 21
-  left: 19
+- left: 19
-  right: 12
+- right: 12
-  enter: 13
+- enter: 13
-  back: 16
+- back: 16

-Wire the LEDs through the resistors to their GPIO pin and ground, and wire the relay like [this](https://github.com/foosel/OctoPrint/wiki/Controlling-a-relay-board-from-your-RPi), but to the following pins:
+Wire the LEDs through the resistors from their GPIO pin to ground, and wire the relay like [this](https://github.com/foosel/OctoPrint/wiki/Controlling-a-relay-board-from-your-RPi), but to the following pins:

-led1: 22
+- led1: 22
-led2: 18
+- led2: 18
-printer relay: 7
+- printer relay: 7
-outlet relay: 11
+- outlet relay: 11

 All pins can be changed in `Hardware.py`